cristian-roman/Python_2023_cristian-roman/README.md

 3. You can also open the project in **PyCharm** for full IDE support.

-## 📜 License

-This repository is for educational purposes and personal use.
-Contact the author for permissions beyond these scopes.

 ---

 ✍️ *Developed by Cristian Roman – Python course, 2023.*